 - or gluten-free all-purpose blend.
 The texture changes slightly depending on the you are using.
-White wheat waffles are chewier and fluffier while the whole-wheat is heavier, darker in color and crispier.
-You can also use with this but make sure you use thin for best result.
-A coarse make the waffles fragile. – great news the works with either unbleached white ,
+White wheat waffles are chewier and fluffier while the whole-wheat is heavier, darker in color, and crispier.
+You can also use with this but make sure you use thin for the best result.
+Coarse makes the waffles fragile. – great news the works with either unbleached white ,

 - or unrefined cane .
-Other options are -free crystal sweetener like Erythritol or Monk fruit.
+Other options are -free crystal sweeteners like Erythritol or Monk fruit.
 Regular will work too but it’s less nutritious.

 - Unsweetened – any plant-based would work in the . and canned contain more fat and will make the waffles fluffier.
 You can also use unsweetened or oat but the waffles will be crispier.
 Note that you can boost the fluffiness of your waffle by adding 1/2 tablespoon of or to the to create .

-This is the most easy you will find online.
+This is the easiest you will find online.
 All you have to do is combine the with the together, that’s it!

-In another mixing bowl, combine of you choice with and (or ), salt and any healthy addition you want.
+In another mixing bowl, combine of your choice with and (or ), salt, and any healthy addition you want.
 You may like 1 tablespoon of of to boost the with omega 3.

-- Make it free – use erythritol or xylitol instead of and serve with low-carb fruits like berries and sunflower seed butter.
+- Make it sugar-free – use erythritol or xylitol instead of and serve with low-carb fruits like berries and sunflower seed butter.

 - Low fat – choose low-fat , the waffles will be crispier with this option. like unsweetened